apache/camel/MIGRATION.md

 Migrating Camel Maven Plugins
 -----------------------------

-The `camel-maven-plugin` has been splitup into two maven plugins:
+The `camel-maven-plugin` has been split up into two maven plugins:

 - camel-maven-plugin
 - camel-report-maven-plugin